JohnJosephMarchetta/GPU-Kernals/README.md

 # GPU-Kernals
-This repoistory will contain submissions for ADM GPU Kernal Hackaton
+This repoistory will contain submissions for AMD Developer Challege 2025 Kernel hackathon.